mattbarington/FreeBSD-Messaround/asgn3/README.md

   * `make benchmark`

   * `reboot`

+  * `su -` and enter password

   * `cd back to <repo>/asgn3`.

   * `./benchmark`.

-  * Enter the size of your allocated base memory in MBs (or any other number of MBs).
+  * The benchmark takes 1 input: the number of Bytes to be allocated.
+Please enter `0` for a calculated amount, or any other number if the calculated amount overflows swap space or is too small to cause page faults.

  ## Makefile Description
   The makefile provides some intuitive services for the user.
 The syntax and result of